To Improve The Quality of Life In Fremont By Strengthening The Historic Downtown As The Center of The Community.

-MainStreet is founded on 8 effective principles for success that are carried out through the 4-Point Approach.
-Through the work of volunteer committees the 4 point approach encourages economic development of business improvement, design, organization, and promotion.
-When working simultaneously and comprehensively, they help keep downtown thriving by addressing present as well as future strengths, weaknesses, opportunities and challenge.
+Mainstreet Fremont is founded on eight effective principles for success that are carried out through the Four Point Approach.
+Through the work of volunteer committees, the four point approach encourages economic development of business improvement, design, organization, and promotion.
+When working simultaneously and comprehensively, they help keep downtown thriving by addressing present as well as future strengths, weaknesses, opportunities, and challenges.

 Eight Effective Principles

-No single focus can do the job.
-Downtown revitalization is a complex process requiring a simultaneous, all encompassing strategic approach.
+COMPREHENSIVE No single focus can do the job.
+Downtown revitalization is a complex process requiring a simultaneous, all-encompassing strategic approach.

-Local leaders must educate residents and business owners alike of the rewards for their involvement, investment and commitment of time and money in MainStreet, as the heart of the community.
+SELF-INITIATED HELP Local leaders must educate residents and business owners alike of the rewards for their involvement, investment and commitment of time and money in Mainstreet Fremont, as the heart of the community.

-Both public and private sectors have a vital interest in downtown.
-Each sector has a role and must understand that other's are contributing time, money and enterprise.
+PUBLIC-PRIVATE PARTNERSHIPS Both public and private sectors have a vital interest in downtown.
+Each sector has a role and must understand that others are contributing time, money, and enterprise.

-Proactive attitudes and positive changes are slow but definite - and essential.
+PROACTIVE, POSITIVE CHANGE Proactive attitudes and positive changes are slow but definite, and essential.
 To improve current economic conditions, revitalization program leaders must work to change public attitudes about the commercial district.
-MainStreet requires a new way of thinking about downtown's purpose and future.
+Mainstreet Fremont requires a new way of thinking about downtown’s purpose and future.

 Four Point Approach

-Strengthening the existing economic base of downtown, while diversifying it.
-Economic restructuring activities include helping existing downtown businesses expand, recruiting new businesses to provide a balanced mix, converting unused space into productive and sharpening the competitiveness of downtown businesses.
+ECONOMIC RESTRUCTURING Strengthening the existing economic base of downtown, while diversifying it.
+Economic restructuring activities include helping existing downtown businesses expand, recruiting new businesses to provide a balanced mix, converting unused space into productive, and sharpening the competitiveness of downtown businesses.

-Marketing the downtown's unique characteristics to shoppers, investors, tourists and others.
+PROMOTION Marketing the downtown’s unique characteristics to shoppers, investors, tourists, and others.
 Effective promotion creates a positive image of the special events and ongoing programs to build strong perceptions of the district.